difflog-project/bingo/README.md

 Most of the constituent scripts are written in Python.
 A few small performance-critical pieces of code have been written in C++.

-0. **Analysis Run:** After the analysis run is complete, we assume that the `PROBLEM_DIR` directory contains the following files:
+1. **Analysis Run:** After the analysis run is complete, we assume that the `PROBLEM_DIR` directory contains the following files:

-   a. `base_queries.txt`.
+   1. `base_queries.txt`.
 This file contains the list of alarms reported by the analysis.
-Note that each alarm is
-      reported as a tuple, rather than as an error message string.
+Note that each alarm is reported as a tuple, rather than as an error message string.
 How these tuples map to the actual error message presented to the user is an analysis-specific design decision.